Short-rate models with stochastic discontinuities: a PDE approach: Affine models

 In this section, we derive the price of a call option under the assumption that the short-rate follows Vasicek-type dynamics with stochastic discontinuities, and normally distributed jump sizes, in order to compare it with the numerical approximations presented in the following sections.
 For simplicity, we consider the case of constant coefficients; however, the result can be readily extended to accommodate time-dependent coefficients (Hull-White model).
 Additionally, we note that a similar approach can be applied to determine the price of a forward-looking caplet, which was calculated using a different method in \cite{fontanaetal2024:termstruct}.

-Let $f(t, x)$ denote the price at time $t$ of a call option on a ZCB with bond maturity $S$, option expiration date $T<S$, and strike price $\widehat{K}$.
+Let $f(t, \rho_t)$ denote the price at time $t$ of a call option on a ZCB with bond maturity $S$, option expiration date $T<S$, and strike price $\widehat{K}$.
 The payoff at time $T$ is given by

 A closed-form expression for $f(t, x)$ is provided in the next proposition, whose proof can be found in Appendix \ref{proofcall}.
 Note that for the purposes of our calculation, it makes sense to consider the subintervals determined by the jump times or roll-over dates only up to time $T$.
 Any jumps occurring between $T$ and $S$ are implicitly incorporated into $P_S$.
-Therefore we set, as in the previous subsections, $t_{N+1}=s_{M+1}=r_{K+1}=T$. \begin{proposition} Assume each jump size $\xi_j$ is normally distributed with mean $m_j$ and variance $\gamma^2_j$ for all $j=1, \ldots, M. $ For all $t\le T$ the price of the call option is:
+Therefore we set, as in the previous subsections, $t_{N+1}=s_{M+1}=r_{K+1}=T$. \begin{proposition} Assume each jump size $\xi_j$ is normally distributed with mean $m_j$ and variance $\gamma^2_j$ for all $j=1, \ldots, M.$ For all $t \le T$, the {pricing function $f$} of a call option on a ZCB maturing at $S$, with option expiration date $T<S$, and strike price $\widehat{K}$, is